-PJM will use the Short-Term wind power forecast to evaluate current day congestion and to ensure that sufficient generation resources are available to respond to real-time or projected fluctuations in wind power output.
+PJM will use the Five Minute wind power forecast to evaluate current day congestion and to ensure that sufficient generation resources are available to respond to real-time or projected fluctuations in wind power output.

-8.3.2 Day-ahead Reliability Assessment

-PJM will use the Medium-Term wind power forecast to predict day-ahead congestion and mitigating strategies and to ensure that sufficient generation resources are scheduled within PJM to meet forecast load, transaction schedules and PJM reserve requirements.
+8.3.2 Day-ahead Reliability AssessmentPJM will use the Hourly wind power forecast to predict day-ahead congestion and mitigating strategies and to ensure that sufficient generation resources are scheduled within PJM to meet forecast load, transaction schedules and PJM reserve requirements.
 PJM may choose to use the updated version of the day-ahead wind power forecast provided by the forecaster after 1700 hours and before 1800 hours.

-The Long-Term wind power forecast may be used to analyze weekend or long holiday conditions.
+The Hourly wind power forecast may also be used to analyze weekend or long holiday conditions.